Varicella vaccine

 Varicella vaccine, also known as chickenpox vaccine, is a vaccine that protects against chickenpox.
 One dose of vaccine prevents 95% of moderate disease and 100% of severe disease.
 Two doses of vaccine are more effective than one.
-If given to those who are not immune within five days of exposure to chickenpox it prevents most cases of disease.
+If given to those who are not immune within five days of exposure to chickenpox it prevents most cases of the disease.
 Vaccinating a large portion of the population also protects those who are not vaccinated.
 It is given by injection just under the skin.
 Another vaccine, known as zoster vaccine, is used to prevent diseases caused by the same virus – the varicella zoster virus.

 The World Health Organization (WHO) recommends routine vaccination only if a country can keep more than 80% of people vaccinated.
 If only 20% to 80% of people are vaccinated it is possible that more people will get the disease at an older age and outcomes overall may worsen.
-Either one or two doses of the vaccine is recommended.
+Either one or two doses of the vaccine are recommended.
 In the United States two doses are recommended starting at twelve to fifteen months of age.
-As of 2017, twenty-three countries recommend all non-medically exempt children receive the vaccine, nine recommend it only for high risk groups, three additional countries recommend use in only parts of the country, while other countries make no recommendation.
+As of 2017, twenty-three countries recommend all non-medically exempt children receive the vaccine, nine recommend it only for high-risk groups, three additional countries recommend use in only parts of the country, while other countries make no recommendation.
 Not all countries provide the vaccine due to its cost.
-In the United Kingdom, Varilrix, a live viral vaccine is approved from the age of 12 months.
+In the United Kingdom, Varilrix, a live viral vaccine is approved from the age of 12 months, but only recommended for certain at risk groups.

 Minor side effects may include pain at the site of injection, fever, and rash.
 Severe side effects are rare and occur mostly in those with poor immune function.
 Its use in people with HIV/AIDS should be done with care.
 It is not recommended during pregnancy; however, the few times it has been given during pregnancy no problems resulted.
 The vaccine is available either by itself or along with the MMR vaccine, in a version known as the MMRV vaccine.
 It is made from weakened virus.

 A live attenuated varicella vaccine, the Oka strain, was developed by Michiaki Takahashi and his colleagues in Japan in the early 1970s.
 American vaccinologist Maurice Hilleman's team developed a chickenpox vaccine in the United States in 1981, based on the "Oka strain" of the varicella virus.
 The chickenpox vaccine first became commercially available in 1984.
+It was first licensed for use in the US by Merck, under the brand name Varivax, in 1995.
 It is on the WHO Model List of Essential Medicines.